sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/25-Horizontal_pod_autoscaler/README.md

   Normal  SuccessfulRescale  35s   horizontal-pod-autoscaler  New size: 5; reason: pods metric value_gauge above target
 ```

-The prometheus-metric-tester pods should have been scaled to 5
+The prometheus-metric-tester pods should have been scaled to 5 (which is the **Max replicas** parameter).

 ```console